Ford Lincoln of Cookeville commits $50,000 to new Tech football stadium

 Tennessee Tech College of Education alum establishes technology fund to prepare future teachers

-Mary Anne Pyle says the education she received from Tennessee Tech – specifically, technology in teaching – gave her a competitive edge in her career.
+Mary Ann Pyle says the education she received from Tennessee Tech – specifically, technology in teaching – gave her a competitive edge in her career.
 Now, she and her husband Robert want to provide the same opportunity for future educators through the Pyle Technology in Education Fund, which will support technology efforts in Tech’s College of Education.

 Couple’s estate gift for Tennessee Tech highlights plans for astronomy program and observatory